 A dark, cool and quiet bedroom is essential to helping your little one get quality sleep.
 You can help keep their room this way year-round by putting a small fan in their room and using blackout curtains to keep out the morning sun.

-You should also leave all electronics out of your child’s room since they can encourage play and distraction during bedtime.
+You should also keep all electronics out of your child's room since they can encourage play and distraction during bedtime.

 Carefully adjust the bedtime routine

 When daylight saving time changes come around, or you need to adjust your child's sleep schedule for other reasons, you should take careful steps to change the bedtime routine.

 "Daylight saving obviously requires that we shift sleep schedules by an hour one way or the other," says Dr. Caraballo.
 "We suggest that these adjustments be made gradually over the course of one or two weeks leading up to the time change, rather than expecting your toddler to make the switch in one night."

 At least one week before the time change, Dr. Caraballo suggests moving your child's bedtime forward or back by 15 minutes every other day, depending on if it is fall or spring.
 You can move naptime, too, to help your child get the sleep they need throughout the day.

 A healthy bedtime routine and sleep environment can help you make these small adjustments more easily.
 With preparation and patience, you and your toddler can handle time changes like pros and start the day rested.

 Learn more about the importance of sleep for kids and how much sleep they should be getting at each age.
 For information about the pediatric sleep medicine experts at Children's Health, visit our Pediatric Sleep Disorders Center.